lawrancej/CompilerDesign/HACKING.md

         git pull upstream master          # Get the latest and greatest. git checkout -b issueXYZ          # Work on an issue in a new topic branch, based off of the upstream master branch.
         ...
-Hack away ...                 # Your text is free from content, style, grammar and spelling errors, right? git commit -a -m "Fixed issueXYZ" # Great!
+Hack away ...                 # Your text is free from content, style, grammar and spelling errors, right?
+        ./check.sh all 03                 # Let's see if everything's good in section 03.
+(Replace the number as necessary.) git commit -a -m "Fixed issueXYZ" # Great!
 Commit your changes. git push origin issueXYZ          # Push your changes to your repo.
 Send in a pull request. git checkout master               # Switch back to master.
 Rinse and repeat.